40843245/CSharp/built-in package/System.Linq.Expressions/Expression<TDelegate>/tutorial guide/CH2 -- compile an expression.md

 Expression<Func<int , bool>> expression1 = i => i < 5; //
 Func<int , bool> delegateFunction2 = expression1.Compile();
 ```

+## CH2.2 -- referentially equal and non-referentially equal issues
+You may wonder that these following are referentially equal and non-referentially equal.

++ two delegate functions made in different way

+  - first delegate function is directly initialized.
+  - second delegate function is made from an expression in form of an expression tree.

++ two delegate functions are made from an expression in form of an expression tree but with different `Compile` instance method call.

+I will discuss it then use examples (example 2 and example 3) to prove it that there are **NEITHER** referentially equal **NOR** non-referentially equal.

+Lots of people thinks that

+> If two delegates have same behavior, they MUST ~~non-referentially equal~~.
+>
+> However, it is **wrong**.

+example 2 and example 3 will prove it.

 ## examples
 ### example 1